rehandaphedar/jumlize/README.md

 A program to split Qurʾān translation text into sentences.

 This program was mainly created for use by [tilavid](https://sr.ht/~rehandaphedar/tilavid).
-Therefore, `data.json` is the English translation [Saheeh International from Quranic Universal Library](https://qul.tarteel.ai/resources/translation/193).
+Therefore, the `data.json` used, and subsequent configuration etc. was with the English translation [Saheeh International from Quranic Universal Library](https://qul.tarteel.ai/resources/translation/193) (`simple.json`) in mind.
 However, this program can be adapted to other languages and translations as well.

+Readily segmented and manually fixed translations can be found under `results/`.

 # Dependencies